gardener/etcd-druid/docs/usage/managing-etcd-clusters.md

 Now you are free to make changes to any managed etcd cluster resource.

+!!! note
-> **NOTE:** As long as the above two annotations are there, no reconciliation will be done for this etcd cluster by `etcd-druid`.
+    As long as the above two annotations are there, no reconciliation will be done for this etcd cluster by `etcd-druid`.
 Therefore it is essential that you remove this annotations eventually.ß